-Typically, doctors lean towards non-surgical treatment of lumbar radiculopathy.
+Typically, doctors lean towards the non-surgical treatment of lumbar radiculopathy.
 Before surgery is even considered, your doctor may try:

 Physical therapy is a great first step toward easing your pain from lumbar radiculopathy.
 Your physical therapist may work on improving your posture and provide basic exercises.
 Certain stretches improve flexibility and strengthen your lower back.
 The therapist can also teach you to remain safe and avoid additional injury by reducing pressure on the spine.

 If you’ve tried everything else, or your doctor feels it’s medically necessary, surgery is an option.
-While there are several options for surgical treatment, it’s a last resort, used only to treat people with severe pain, mobility issues or difficulty going to the bathroom.
+While there are several options for surgical treatment, it’s a last resort, used only to treat people with severe pain, mobility issues, or difficulty going to the bathroom.
 Surgical options for lumbar radiculopathy range from a simple discectomy to chemonucleolysis, which involves dissolving some of the inflamed cushioning between disks.

 The best form of pain management is to keep exercising lightly and avoid the activities that cause you the most pain.
 Taking walks and avoiding long periods of bed rest ensure your symptoms don’t worsen.
-Stick to normal range of motion activities, and avoid heavy lifting.
+Stick to the normal range of motion activities, and avoid heavy lifting.
 Keep the area in pain moving, but not stressed.
 You want to help yourself, not hurt yourself.

 Do you have any questions about the lumbar radiculopathy treatment options we offer in NYC?
-Would you like to schedule an appointment with the best back pain management doctor Febin Melepura MD of sports injury clinic in NYC?
-Please contact our office for consultation with the pain relief specialist in Midtown Manhattan.
+Would you like to schedule an appointment with the best back pain management doctor Febin Melepura MD of a sports injury clinic in NYC?
+Please contact our office for a consultation with the pain relief specialist in Midtown Manhattan.